aaronparker/aaronparker.github.io/_posts/2006-01-19-applying-the-principle-of-least-privilege-to-user-accounts-on-windows-xp.md

 tags:
   - Least-Privilege
 ---
-Here&#8217;s an excellent document I&#8217;ve added to my list of articles to give to clients:
+Here's an excellent document I've added to my list of articles to give to clients:

 **Applying the Principle of Least Privilege to User Accounts on Windows XP**
 <http://www.microsoft.com/technet/prodtechnol/winxppro/maintain/luawinxp.mspx>